ChristianGobin/web3-projects/boilerplate.md

-# Boilerplate to get contracts deployed on the blockchain
+# Some Notes to get things going.

 ## Basic Setup
 - dotenv